Stencyl/stencylpedia/chapter-11/certificates.md

 ## Step 1 (of 8): Install Apple’s WWDR Intermediate Certificate

-1) Visit the **iOS Provisioning Portal** on http://developer.apple.com.
-It's currently called **Certificates, Identifiers & Profiles** in the top-right corner.
+1) Visit the **Certificates, Identifiers & Profiles** part of the Developer Center https://developer.apple.com/account/overview.action

 2) Click **Certificates**.
-Then click on the "plus" button at the top-right.
+Then, click on the "plus" button at the top-right.

 3) Download the **WWDR Intermediate Certificate** (it's under the Intermediate Certificates section).
 Double-click it to install.